JoshM-Yoru/ecommerce-project/README.md

 # NAJ Clothing E-Commerce Site

-This Repository is currently being reworked for optimization
+This Repository is currently being reworked for optimization, checkout the `refactor` branch for changes

 ## About The Site
   NAJ Clothing is an e-commerce site built with ReactJS for the front end and Java Spring Boot for the back.